SaraVieira/fiddly/Readme.md

 ## Images

-Any images linked in your markdown that are local will be copied to your public folder.
+Any images linked in your markdown that are local will be minified and copied to your dist folder.
 If some image is not found it will be ignored.

 ## Github Corner